aclaf/flagrant/docs/explanation/architecture.md

 - Command execution: Invoking functions or methods based on parsed results
 - Error presentation: Formatting parse errors for user display

 **Clean contracts between layers**: The interface between Flagrant and higher layers is purely data.
 Flagrant produces a `ParseResult` containing string values and dictionaries.
 Higher layers consume this result and interpret it.
-No callbacks, dependency injection, or control inversion exists.
+There are no callbacks, no dependency injection, no control inversion.
 This clean separation makes each layer independently testable and allows multiple higher-layer frameworks to build on Flagrant.

 ## Module organization